Laman2005/CSCI-4701-Deep-Learning_Course_Project/README.md

 # Results Analysis

-Several observations can be made from the experimental results.
+Several observations can be made from the results of the cardiomegaly detection model during training and evaluation.

-First, the model achieves moderate predictive performance.
-The ROC-AUC score indicates that the model is able to distinguish positive and negative cardiomegaly cases better than random guessing, but the classification task remains challenging.

-Second, the dataset shows some class imbalance, which may affect the F1-score and prediction stability.
-Handling uncertainty labels and limited training samples may also influence performance.

-Third, the fairness analysis shows only small differences between male and female patients.
-While performance is relatively similar across both groups, further experiments with larger samples would be needed to confirm whether any bias exists.

-Finally, Grad-CAM visualizations indicate that the model often focuses on the **region surrounding the heart**, which suggests that the network is learning relevant visual features rather than unrelated artifacts.
+First, the model shows moderate performance on the validation dataset.
+The ROC-AUC score indicates that the model can distinguish between cardiomegaly and non-cardiomegaly cases better than random guessing.
+This means the model has learned some useful patterns from the chest X-ray images.
+However, the performance is still not very high, which shows that detecting cardiomegaly from X-rays is a difficult task.
+The differences between a normal heart and an enlarged heart can sometimes be very small, and factors like patient position, image quality, and anatomical differences can also affect the images.

+Another important factor is the class imbalance in the dataset.
+There are fewer cardiomegaly cases compared to normal cases, which may cause the model to predict the majority class more often.
+Although class weighting was used to reduce this issue, the imbalance may still affect the F1-score and lead to some incorrect predictions.
+In addition, the CheXpert dataset includes uncertain labels that were treated as negative in this project.
+While this makes the training process easier, it may also introduce some noise into the labels and reduce the overall accuracy of the model.

+The fairness analysis across patient sex shows that the model performs similarly for male and female patients.
+The differences in accuracy and ROC-AUC scores are small, which suggests that the model does not strongly favor one group over the other.
+However, these results should still be interpreted carefully because differences in sample size or other factors like age and imaging view might influence the results.
+More analysis with larger datasets would help better evaluate fairness.

+The Grad-CAM visualization also helps us understand how the model makes its predictions.
+In many cases, the highlighted areas are close to the cardiac silhouette, which is the region that radiologists usually focus on when checking for cardiomegaly.
+This suggests that the model is learning meaningful features from the images.
+However, in some cases the highlighted regions extend outside the heart area, which may indicate that the model is sometimes influenced by other parts of the image.

+Some methods used in this project worked well.
+Transfer learning with a pretrained convolutional neural network helped the model learn useful features more quickly than training from scratch.
+Data augmentation techniques such as cropping, flipping, and rotation also helped improve the model’s ability to generalize by creating variations of the training images.

+However, there are also some limitations.
+The dataset used in the experiment was smaller due to computational limitations, which may limit the model’s ability to learn stronger patterns.
+In addition, the task was simplified to a binary classification problem, even though chest X-rays can contain multiple medical conditions at the same time.

+Overall, the results show that the model is able to learn useful information from chest X-ray images and make reasonable predictions about cardiomegaly.
+At the same time, challenges such as class imbalance, uncertain labels, and limited data still affect the model’s performance.
+Future improvements such as better tuning and using more data could help improve the model further.

 ---